etcd-io/etcd/Documentation/upgrades/upgrade_3_0.md

 Please [backup the data directory](../v2/admin_guide.md#backing-up-the-datastore) of all etcd members to make downgrading the cluster possible even after it has been completely upgraded.

-### Upgrade Procedure
+### Upgrade procedure

 This example details the upgrade of a three-member v2.3 ectd cluster running on a local machine.

 #### 1. Check upgrade requirements.

-Is the the cluster healthy and running v.2.3.x?
+Is the cluster healthy and running v.2.3.x?

 ```
 $ etcdctl cluster-health